As usual, I've mapped the places I visited, with my very favourites marked in purple.

 The Brick Coffee Roastery

-Arriving in Tallinn on Friday evening, I thought I'd missed the speciality coffee boat for the day but it turned out that The Brick Coffee Roastery is based inside Trühvel, a restaurant in Telliskivi, a former industrial area literally on the wrong side of the tracks turned 'creative city.'
+Arriving in Tallinn on Friday evening, I thought I'd missed the specialty coffee boat for the day but it turned out that The Brick Coffee Roastery is based inside Trühvel, a restaurant in Telliskivi, a former industrial area literally on the wrong side of the tracks turned 'creative city.'
 After a cocktail and dinner in the colourful modern restaurant, I turned to the coffee menu and opted for one of the three single-origin coffees on offer, a Guatemalan El Socorro variety.
 Brewed through the V60 and served in a wine glass, it was a lovely way to end my meal.
 On my way out, I peeked inside the roastery and admired the wall of brick-shaped Brick Coffee retail packages.

 The Brick Coffee Roastery is located at Telliskivi 60-1.
 Facebook.
 Instagram.